 The National Gas Access Code allows parties to seek revocation of coverage of a pipeline under the National Gas Access Code.
 Applications for revocation of coverage must be made to the National Competition Council.
-Following consideration of issues raised in public consultations, the Council issues a draft recommendation, conducts a further public consultation process then conveys a final recommendation to the relevant Minister, who decides the matter.
-In this case, the relevant Minister is the Hon Paul Henderson MLA, the Northern Territory Minister for Business, Industry and Resource Development.
+Following consideration of issues raised in public consultations, the Council issues a draft recommendation, conducts a further public consultation process then conveys a final recommendation to the decision-maker, who decides the matter.
+In this case, the relevant decision-maker is the Hon.
+Frank Sartor MP, New South Wales Minister for Energy and Utilities.
 Both the Council and the Minister must consider the criteria set out in Section 1.9 of the National Gas Access Code.
 Those criteria are set out in the Appendix.

-If the Minister decides to revoke coverage of a pipeline, the owner and operator of that pipeline are released from their obligations under the Gas Access Act of the applicable state or states and the National Gas Access Code.
+If the Minister decides to revoke coverage of a pipeline, the owner and operator of that pipeline are released from their obligations under the NSW Gas Access Act and the National Gas Access Code.

-The NT Gas Access Act includes a process for administrative (merits-based) reviews of decisions to revoke coverage.
-The process is set out in section 38 of the Gas Pipelines Access Law.
-The Australian Competition Tribunal would hear any application for review.
+The NSW Gas Access Act includes a process for administrative (merits-based) review of decisions to revoke coverage: section 38 Gas Pipelines Access Law.
+The Australian Competition Tribunal considers applications for review.